cosenary/Simple-PHP-Cache/README.markdown

 A light, simple but powerful PHP5 Cache Class which uses the filesystem for caching.
 Your feedback is always welcome.

-> This is a first Alpha version!
+> This is still a Alpha version!

 ## Requirements ##